LWSSIM/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 - **No Monitoring:**
 - Lack of monitoring makes it challenging to identify and address performance issues, security breaches, or hardware failures.
 Implement monitoring tools to ensure proactive management and rapid response to issues.

+---

+## 2-secured_and_monitored_web_infrastructure

+**1. Three-Server Secured and Monitored Web Infrastructure for www.foobar.com:**

+- **Servers (3):** Three physical or virtual machines to distribute the load and provide redundancy.

+- **Firewalls (3):** Implementing firewalls for added security to control incoming and outgoing traffic.

+- **SSL Certificate:** To encrypt traffic and ensure secure communication between the user's browser and the server.

+- **Monitoring Clients (Sumologic or other):** Deployed on each server to collect and send data to a monitoring service, ensuring proactive management.

+**2. Specifics:**

+- **Additional Elements:**
+- **Firewalls:** Add an additional layer of security by filtering and monitoring network traffic based on predetermined security rules.
+- **SSL Certificate:** Encrypts data transmitted between the user's browser and the server, ensuring privacy and preventing data interception.
+- **Monitoring Clients:** Used for tracking performance, identifying issues, and ensuring the health and availability of the infrastructure.

+- **Firewalls:**
+- **Purpose:** Firewalls are added to control and monitor incoming and outgoing network traffic.
+They act as a barrier between the servers and potential threats, enhancing security.

+- **Traffic Served over HTTPS:**
+- **Purpose:** HTTPS encrypts data during transit, preventing eavesdropping and ensuring the confidentiality and integrity of user data.

+- **Monitoring:**
+- **Purpose:** Monitoring is essential for proactive management of the infrastructure.
+It helps identify performance bottlenecks, security breaches, and hardware failures before they impact the system.

+- **Monitoring Data Collection:**
+- **Method:** Monitoring clients (Sumologic or other tools) collect data such as server performance metrics, error logs, and other relevant information.
+This data is sent to a central monitoring service for analysis.

+- **Monitoring Web Server QPS:**
+- **Procedure:** To monitor Web Server Queries Per Second (QPS), set up monitoring tools to track the number of incoming requests per second.
+Analyze this data to identify patterns, spikes, or anomalies in web traffic.

+**3. Issues:**

+- **Terminating SSL at Load Balancer Level:**
+- **Issue:** Terminating SSL at the load balancer level may expose decrypted data between the load balancer and the servers.
+For end-to-end encryption, SSL termination should occur at the application servers.

+- **Single MySQL Server Accepting Writes:**
+- **Issue:** Having only one MySQL server capable of accepting writes creates a single point of failure.
+Implement a Primary-Replica (Master-Slave) cluster to distribute the write load and enhance reliability.

+- **Identical Components in Servers (Database, Web Server, Application Server):**
+- **Problem:** If all servers have the same components, a failure in one component (e.g., web server) might affect all servers simultaneously.
+Introduce diversity in components or distribute them across different servers to minimize the risk of a single failure impacting the entire infrastructure.

+---
 This Readme offers some good reads for each topic, make sure to check the included links for more info.
 Happy coding!